ag487/matrix-eigenvectors/theory.md

 This is an explanation of the matrix calculations used in finding the eigenvalues & eigenvectors of a matrix.

-# Symmetric matrix input

-I have assumed the input is a symmetric matrix (which reflects the covariance matrix used in the case study).
-The advantage is the eigenvectors of a symmetric matrix are orthogonal, well actually orthonormal as length is 1.
+I have assumed the input is a symmetric matrix (which reflects the image covariance matrix used in the case study).
+This also helps with the initial Hessenberg matrix reduction to tridiagonal form.
-Refer spectral theorem for proof.
-- for non-symmetric matrix X = eigvecs. eigvals. inverse of eigvecs
-- however given orthogonal, then eigvecs.eigvecsT = I so transpose is the inverse
-- X = eigvecs. eigvals. transpose of eigvecs

-# Householder reflection

-We use this reflection to convert the matrix X to Hessenberg form.
+### Theory basics

+#### theory, matrix determinant
+Whether a matrix is invertible or not depends on the determinant.
+What is the determinant?
+Well let's try to invert a matrix & find e f g h.
-- [ x11 x12 x13 x14 ]
+- [ a b ].[ e f ] = [ 1 0 ]
-- [ x21 x22 x23 x24 ]
+- [ c d ] [ g h ]   [ 0 1 ]

+We know from matrix multiplication that a.e + b.g = 1, c.e + d.g = 0.
+Then solve for e g.
+- g = -c.e / d
+- a.e + b.-c.e / d = 1  subs in other equation
+- e.(a.d - b.c) = d
+- e = d / (a.d - b.c)
+- g = -c / (a.d - b.c)

+We know from matrix multiplication that a.f + b.h = 0, c.f + d.h = 1.
+Then solve for f h.
+- h = -a.f / b
+- c.f + d.-a.f / b = 1  subs
+- f.(c.b - a.d) = b
+- f = -b / (a.d - b.c)
+- h = a / (a.d - b.c)

+then inverse is.
-- [ x31 x32 x33 x34 ]
+- [ d -b ] / (a.d - b.c)
+- [-c  a ]

+If the determinant a.d - b.c = 0, then the matrix does not have an inverse.
+This means the matrix is not full rank.

+#### theory, matrix eigenvectors & eigenvalues
+Matrix M multiplied by vector u, gives another vector v.
+We define the characteristic vector or eigenvector as a non-zero vector u, that gives vector v which is a scalar multiple of u.
+The scalar multiple is the eigenvalue for that eigenvector.

+can then rearrange.
+- M. u = eigval. u
+- M. u - eigval. u = 0
+- (M - eigval. identity). u = 0

+If the above matrix were invertible, we could multiply both sides of the equation by its inverse.
+This would result in u = 0, which contradicts our definition that u is non-zero.
+Therefore the matrix cannot be invertible, meaning its determinant = 0.

+Take as an example a 2x2 matrix M, with elements a b c d, and calculate the determinant of the above matrix.
+- [a - eigval  b          ]
-- [ x41 x42 x43 x44 ]
+- [c           d - eigval ]
+- (a - eigval).(d - eigval) - b.c = 0
+- eigval^2 - (a + d).eigval + (a.d - b.c) = 0

+This represents the characteristic polynomial p(x) = (x - eigval 1).(x - eigval 2) where the eigenvalues are the zeros of the function.
+Helpfully, the constant term of a.d - b.c equals the product of the eigenvalues.
+So we know the product of eigenvalues equals the determinant of underlying matrix M. This is useful in the Wilkinson shift section below.

+Additionally, given the characteristic polynomial here is of degree 2, we can use the quadratic formula to solve.
+Substituting in the quadratic formula of (-b' +- (b' ^2 - 4.a'.c') ^0.5) / 2.a' gives.
+- (a + d +- ((a + d) ^2 - 4.(a.d - b.c)) ^0.5) / 2
+- (a + d)/2 +- (a^2 + 2.a.d + d^2 - 4.a.d + 4.b.c) ^0.5 / 2
+- (a + d)/2 +- (a^2 - 2.a.d + d^2 + 4.b.c) ^0.5 / 2
+- (a + d)/2 +- ((a - d) ^2 + 4.b.c) ^0.5 / 2
+- (a + d)/2 +- (((a - d) /2) ^2 + b.c) ^0.5
+- which gives an equation for the two eigenvalues

+### Householder reflection

+#### find hyperplane
+We use Householder reflections to convert the symmetric matrix to Hessenberg form.

 We want to take the portion of each column below the diagonal, and reflect it onto a multiple of a basis vector.
-So, for the first column we want to reflect vector [ x21 x31 x41 ] onto a multiple of the basis vector [ 1 0 0 ].
+Take for example a 4x4 matrix.
+We would start with rows 2-4 of column 1.
+This gives us a vector x = [ x21 x31 x41 ] using row column indices.
+We want to reflect this onto a multiple of the basis vector [ 1 0 0 ].

-Given we are using the symmetry of reflection, we know the vector and multiple must have the same length, given basis vector has length 1.
-So we can calculate multiple as the norm of the vector.
-For instance, norm of vector [3 4] is 5.
+Given we are using the symmetry of reflection, we know both vectors have the same length.
+So we know the multiple is the norm of vector x.
+For instance, norm of [ 2 4 4 ] = (2^2 + 2.
+4^2)^1/2 = 6.
+In this example, we know the reflected vector is [ 6 0 0 ].

 We can visualise in terms of geometry:
 - vector x is known
 - basis vector times multiple is known = norm x. b
-- these two vectors are reflected across a hyperplane (representing matrix X)
+- these two vectors are reflected across a hyperplane

-Again, as we are using the symmetry of reflection, we know  x - norm x. b is orthogonal to the hyperplane.
-So we can use the vector in this direction to describe the hyperplane.
-Define vector v = x - norm x. b

-## Theory, two vectors orthogonal portion
+- to find the hyperplane, just add the two vectors = [ 8 4 4 ]

+#### split parallel & perpendicular
-If we take two vectors x & v, we can find the portion of vector x in the same direction as v, as well as the portion not in the same direction (ie orthogonal or perpendicular).
+If we take any two vectors x & v, we can find the portion of vector x in the same direction as v, as well as the portion not in the same direction (ie orthogonal or perpendicular) so define x = c.v + d.

 portion in same direction.
+- c.v is the portion, c the multiple
-- find x = a.v + b
+- find c
-- dot with v, gives x.v = a.v.v + b.v
+- dot with v, gives xT.v = c. vT.v + dT.v
-- where b.v = 0 as orthogonal to v
+- where dT.v = 0 given orthogonal
-- rearrange as  a = x.v / v.v
+- rearrange to  c = xT.v / vT.v

 portion orthogonal.
+- find d
-- x - a.v
+- x - c.v
-- x - x.v / vT.v . v
+- x - xT.v. v / vT.v

+#### apply reflection
+To reflect each column of the matrix across the hyperplane, keep the portion in the same direction as the hyperplane, but reverse the portion orthogonal.
+- c.v - (x - c.v)
-- x - v.vT.x / vT.v
+- 2.c.v - x

-If instead we were to subtract double the amount from x, this would give a reflection of x across the portion of x orthogonal to vector v.

-## Theory, Householder formula

-the theory is that.
-- if v = x + norm x. b is non zero, then H(x) = - norm x. b
-- else if v = x - norm x. b is non zero, then H(x) = norm x. b

-proof for first case.
-- from the above, we know the reflection H(x) = x - 2.v.vT.x / vT.v
-- can we simplify this?

-take vT.v
-- (x + norm x. b)T. (x + norm x. b)
-- xT.x + norm x. xT. b + norm x. bT. x + norm x ^2. bT. b
-- norm x ^2 + norm x. x1 + norm x. x1 + norm x ^2
-- = 2. norm x. (norm x + x1)
+- 2. xT.v.v / vT.v - x

-take v.vT.x
-- (x + norm x. b). (x + norm x. b)T. x
-- x.xT.x + norm x. x. bT. x + norm x. b. xT. x + norm x ^2. b. bT. x
-- norm x ^2. x + norm x. x1. x + norm x ^3. b + norm x ^2. x1. b
-- norm x. (norm x. x + x1. x + norm x ^2. b + norm x. x1. b)
-- norm x. ((norm x + x1). x + norm x. (norm x + x1). b)
-- = norm x. (norm x + x1). (x + norm x. b)

-then H(x) simplified.
+we can simplify.
+- 2.v. xT.v / vT.v - x  rearrange as scalar. vector = vector. scalar
+- 2.v. vT.x / vT.v - x  dot product is commutative
-- x - 2.v.vT.x / vT.v
+- (2.v.vT / vT.v - identity). x
-- x - 2. norm x. (norm x + x1). (x + norm x. b) / (2. norm x. (norm x + x1))
-- x - (x + norm x. b)
-- = - norm x. b  proven

-# Givens rotations
+### Givens rotations

 Once we have the Hessenberg form of the matrix, we can apply Givens rotations to decompose the matrix into an orthonormal matrix times an upper triangular matrix.

-- [ h11 h12 h13 h14 ]
-- [ h21 h22 h23 h24 ]
-- [ -   h32 h33 h34 ]
-- [ -   -   h43 h44 ]

 The objective is to rotate the column vector [a b] onto a column vector [r 0].
-To preserve the eigenvalues, the column vectors should have the same norm.
-So r^2 = a^2 + b^2.
+The vectors should have the same norm, so r^2 = a^2 + b^2.

 This brings to mind trigonometry.
-The angle theta between a,b and the basis vector has cos = a/r and sin = b/r.
-The matrix that would then rotate a,b onto the basis vector, when multiplied on the left is.
+The angle theta from the first to second vector has cos = a/r and sin = -b/r.
+The matrix that would then rotate a b onto the basis vector is.
-- [ cos -sin ]
+- [ cos -sin ].[ a ] = [ a^2/r + b^2/r ] = [ r ]
-- [ sin cos ]
+- [ sin  cos ] [ b ]   [-a.b/r + a.b/r ]   [ 0 ]

 The other advantage of using cos and sin is that the matrix is orthonormal as cos ^2 + sin ^2 = 1.

-# Wilkinson shift
+### Wilkinson shift

-We could apply the Givens rotations directly to the Hessenberg form of the matrix.
-However, convergence would be slow.
-To speed convergence we can apply a Wilkinson shift to the lower right corner of the matrix, basically subtracting an eigenvalue.
+While we could apply the Givens rotations directly to the Hessenberg form of the matrix, convergence would be slow.
+To speed convergence we can apply a Wilkinson shift to the lower right corner of the matrix, essentially subtracting an eigenvalue.

-- [a b]
-- [c d]

-## Theory, eigenvectors & eigenvalues

-A matrix multiplied by vector, gives another vector  A. u = v
-- by defn u is eigenvector if u has length 1 & v is scalar multiple of u
-- eigenvalue is the scalar multiple

-can then rearrange.
-- A. u - eigenvalue. u = 0
-- (A - eigenvalue.
-I). u = 0
-- has non-zero solution for u if and only if the determinant is 0
-- determinant here is the characterisic polynomial
-- in geometry, determinant is the scalar area of the parallelogram (0,0) (a,b) (a+c,b+d) (c,d) = a.d - b.c

-can then calculate a.d - b.c
-- (a - eig). (d - eig) - b. c
-- a.d - a.eig - d.eig + eig ^ 2 - b.c
-- eig ^ 2 - (a + d).eig + (a.d - b.c) = 0

-use quadratic formula & substitute (-b +- (b.b - 4.a.c) ^ 0.5) / 2.a
-- (a + d +- ((a + d) ^ 2 - 4.(a.d - b.c)) ^ 0.5) / 2
-- (a + d)/2 +- (a.a + 2.a.d + d.d - 4.a.d + 4.b.c) ^ 0.5 / 2
-- (a + d)/2 +- (a.a - 2.a.d + d.d + 4.b.c) ^ 0.5 / 2
-- (a + d)/2 +- ((a - d) ^ 2 + 4.b.c) ^ 0.5 / 2
-- (a + d)/2 +- (((a - d) / 2) ^ 2 + b.c) ^ 0.5
-- gives the eigenvalues

-## Theory, Wilkinson shift

-The above formula is used in the denominator of the Wilkinson shift calculation.
+The eigenvalue formula from the theory section above is used in the denominator of the Wilkinson shift calculation.
+We will check this in reverse, rather than re-deriving the formula.
-- matrix is symmetric so b=c
+- matrix is symmetric so b = c
-- eig2 = d - sign.(c ^ 2) / (abs((a - d) /2) + (((a - d) /2) ^ 2 + c ^ 2) ^ 0.5)
+- eig2 = d - sign.(c^2) / ((a - d)/2 + (((a - d) /2) ^2 + c^2) ^0.5)
-- eig2 = d - sign.(c ^ 2) / (eig1 - d)
+- eig2 = d - sign.(c^2) / (eig1 - d)
-- eig2.eig1 - eig2.d = d.eig1 - d.d - sign.(c ^ 2)
+- eig2. eig1 - eig2. d = d. eig1 - d^2 - sign.(c^2)
-- eig2.eig1 = d.(eig1 + eig2) - d.d - sign.(c ^ 2)
+- eig2. eig1 = d.(eig1 + eig2) - d^2 - sign.(c^2)
 - we know trace = eig1 + eig2 = a + d
-- eig2.eig1 = d.a + d.d - d.d - sign.(c ^ 2)
+- eig2. eig1 = d.a + d^2 - d^2 - sign.(c^2)
-- eig2.eig1 = a.d - sign.(c ^ 2)
+- eig2. eig1 = a.d - sign.(c^2)

-- we know RHS is determinant, so proven correct
+LHS is the product of eigenvalues, RHS is the determinant of the underlying matrix.
+From the theory section, we know these are equal.
+So check complete.
+Wilkinson shift gives us one of the eigenvalues.

-# Power iteration
+### Power iteration
 Ignoring subtleties of the calculations for a moment.
-- qr_givens function takes input H1 & returns Q1,R1 where R1 = Q1T.H1
+- qr_givens function takes input M & returns Q R where M = Q.R so R = QT.M
-- decomposition function recombines H2 as R1.Q1 = Q1T.H1.Q1
+- decomposition function recombines M2 as R.Q = QT.M.Q
-- iteration continues eg H4 = Q3T.Q2T.Q1T.H1.Q1.Q2.Q3
+- iteration continues eg M4 = Q3T.Q2T.QT.M.Q.Q2.Q3

 Repeated iteration essentially takes the matrix in the direction of the eigenvectors.
+We set an arbitrary stopping point when c of the Wilkinson shift matrix is small enough.

 ENDS